Facts About AST

 - Catchment Area: AST welcomes students from across Canada, the United States, and around the world to its campus-based and distance programs of study.

-- Current Enrollment: 111 students in our degree programs, and 76 students in diploma programs.
+- Current Enrolment: 89 students in our degree programs, and 66 students in diploma programs.

 - Tuition: at $774.00 (2022/23) per graduate degree course, among the lowest in the region.
 Students from NS are eligible for a bursary program from the Province of Nova Scotia.

-- Student Employment: AST occasionally employs students in its library and maintenance departments as well as the Advancemnet Office, and as research assistants.
+- Student Employment: AST occasionally employs students in its library and maintenance departments as well as the Advancement Office, and as research assistants.

 - Other Financial Assistance for AST Students: AST provides over $90,000 annually in entrance scholarships to applicants with excellent academic results in previous studies, including the Nova Scotia Graduate Scholarship.
 Pine Hill Divinity Hall offers a tuition allowance for United Church ministry candidates, and support for a limited number of lay applicants.
 Postulants within the Anglican Church of Canada are eligible for tuition support through their local diocese.
 Roman Catholic students may be eligible for financial assistance through the Vocations Office of their diocese.
 Students from other traditions are encouraged to contact their denominational representatives about financial support.
 Other sources of funding can be found here: http://www.astheology.ns.ca/future/financial-assistance.html

 - Program Delivery Modes: Internet-based courses are available from any location with a high-speed internet connection.
 On-campus classes are also offered each summer, fall, and winter term.

 Faculty: 8 full-time faculty and 2 half-time faculty, all with doctoral degrees; and 12 sessional faculty, most of whom have doctorates.

 - Annual Budget: The 2022/2023 Budget is $3.2 million.

-- Fundraising: There have been two successful capital campaigns at AST: $3 million was raised for a new library in the early 1990s and $3 million for the Future Growth campaign, which wrapped up in 2010.
+Fundraising, Grants and Contributions: There have been two successful capital campaigns at AST: $3 million was raised for a new library in the early 1990s and $3 million for the Future Growth campaign, which wrapped up in 2010.
 AST receives more than $1 m each year through a combination of capital, special and annual contributions.
 The Annual Fund Appeal raises approximately $100,000 each year in unrestricted donations and is supported by alumni, friends, churches, founding parties, faculty, staff, board of governors, corporations, and foundations.